| | | | | |

 Ingredient Notes/Substitutions:

-• Quick Cooking Oats: If you are Celiac or allergic to gluten, make sure you use certified gluten-free quick cooking oats (sometimes oats are processed in the same facility as wheat and there may be cross-contamination).
-If you don’t have quick-cooking oats, you may also use old fashioned oats instead.
+• Quick Cooking Oats: If you are Celiac or allergic to gluten, make sure you use certified gluten-free quick cooking oats or rolled oats (sometimes oats are processed in the same facility as wheat and there may be cross-contamination).

 • Gluten-Free Flour Blend: I highly recommend using a good-quality gluten-free all-purpose flour blend made up of a mix of lighter flours and starches (such as rice flour, tapioca starch, corn starch or potato starch).
 I do NOT recommend a gluten-free flour blend made with heavier flours (such as garbanzo bean flour).